Program Overview

 Tech Requirements for Program Success

 To be successful in your courses, you’ll need a computer that can run Microsoft Office (provided free to all students) with reliable internet access.
 A laptop is recommended because it’s portable for classes and online work.
 If you don’t have a laptop, UIW’s Library offers laptops for checkout.
 UIW also provides WiFi access for students on the main campus.
+Students should be proficient in using Microsoft Office and the internet.

 Important Dates and Timelines

 The UIW Didactic Program in Dietetics (DPD) follows the UIW Academic Calendar.
-The Academic Calendar contains academic, registration, and graduation deadlines.
+The Academic Calendar contains academic, registration and graduation deadlines.

 Funding Your Education